 Cross-Registration

-Full-time degree-seeking traditional undergraduate students at St. Scholastica may enroll for up to two courses per semester at two other local universities without payment of additional tuition if the total number of credits does not exceed 18 credits.
+Full-time undergraduatedegree-seeking traditional students on the main campus at St. Scholastica may enroll for up to two courses per semester at two other local universities without payment of additional tuition if the total number of credits does not exceed 18 credits.
 Such enrollment, called cross-registration, is available at the University of Minnesota-Duluth and the University of Wisconsin-Superior.
-The College of St. Scholastica does not open online courses to cross-registration.

 Cross-registration is not available during the summer, nor does it include graduate-level work at any time.